 *All students and ASU alumni are eligible for significant discounts.

 Please email firstname.lastname@example.org for more information.
 Visit our website to learn more about other sustainability training opportunities and how we can work with you to advance your organization’s unique goals.

 Senior Global Futures Scientist, Julie Ann Wrigley Global Institute of Sustainability and Innovation

 Business Development Director, Rob & Melani Walton Sustainability Solutions Service, ASU

 As Director of Business Development in the Rob and Melani Walton's Sustainability Solutions Service, Dr. Buch drives ASU’s efforts to co-create transformative solutions for global sustainability challenges by linking ASU researchers to funding agencies, and by fostering partnerships with the public and private sectors, foundations and NGOs.
 Dr. Buch has taught courses in Sustainability Assessment, Greenhouse Gas Emissions Inventorying and Introduction to Ethical Circular Economy.
 He holds a Bachelor of Science in mechanical engineering from the University of Illinois at Urbana-Champaign, an MBA from ASU’s W.P.
 Carey School of Business, and a Ph.D. in Sustainability from ASU’s School of Sustainability.

 Ryan M. Johnson

-Executive Director, Executive and Professional Education, School of Sustainability
+Executive Director, Executive and Professional Education, College of Global Futures

 Ryan Johnson is the executive director of professional sustainability education and training in the School of Sustainability at Arizona State University – the first degree-granting school of sustainability in the U.S. In this role, Ryan helps organizations and individuals meet their sustainability goals through custom training programs, open-enrollment (non-degree) programs and partnerships.